 18. I gets side tracked really easily.
 Case in point, I originally forgot 18 and had to come back to edit it.

-19. I am lactose intolerant and does not really like cheese.
+19. I am lactose intolerant and will never eat cheese.
 Unless it’s on pizza, lasagna, tacos, or in grated Parmesan form.
 You will never see me eat a slice of cheese just to try it though.
 On stuff=good, on its own=bad.
 I realize this makes absolutely no sense since I eat a lot of food with cheese on it.

 20. I love pork, I mean really, really, really love pork.
 But pork does not like me.
 Apparently most people with colon issues have this problem.
 It stays in your colon for something like 72 hours or so.
 Don’t quote me but it’s around that number.
 Isn’t that a lovely little tidbit of information.
 Aren’t you glad you’re reading right now?

-21. As much as I love to eat and cook, I generally only eats once a day.
+21. As much as I love to eat and cook, I generally only eat once per day.
 And I eat really late.
 Part of this is due to my IBS.
-If I eat, I gets sick.
+If I eat, I get sick.
 So I tend not to eat until I am home for the day.
 Sometimes I eat around 10 pm.
 I hate it but am trying hard to change this habit.
 It was something I did out of necessity to spend time with my kids and attend after school activities without problems.
 It’s a work in progress.